RichardDally/RTube/README.md

 ## Authentication

-RTube includes a built-in authentication system with three user roles:
+RTube includes a built-in authentication system with four user roles:

+- **Anonymous**: Can view public videos only (not logged in)
-- **Anonymous**: Can view videos but cannot upload
+- **Viewer**: Can view videos, create playlists, and add favorites, but cannot upload
-- **Uploader**: Can view and upload videos
+- **Uploader**: Can view and upload videos, encode videos, manage own content
-- **Admin**: Full access including user management and moderation
+- **Admin**: Full access including user management, role changes, and moderation

 ### User Profiles